marshmallow-code/marshmallow/README.rst

 Homepage: http://marshmallow.rtfd.org/

 **marshmallow** is an ORM/ODM/framework-agnostic library for converting complex datatypes, such as objects, into native Python datatypes.
-The serialized objects can then be rendered to standard formats such as JSON for use in a REST API.
+The serialized objects can then be rendered to standard formats such as JSON for use in an HTTP API.

 .. code-block:: python